Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/post_install_zOS.md

 ---

-    title: Verify your installation
+    title: "Verify your installation"
-    linkTitle: Verify your installation
+    linkTitle: "Verify your installation"
     weight: 150

----
-See the installation if you encounter problems when starting {{< TransferCFT/axwayvariablesComponentLongName  >}}.
+---See the installation if you encounter problems when starting {{< TransferCFT/axwayvariablesComponentLongName  >}}.

 ## Installed directories